RISE Sleep Tracker

 Losing belly fat isn’t easy, especially as you can’t spot reduce it, so you’ll need to focus on losing fat overall.
 But there are some things beyond diet and exercise that you may be overlooking when it comes to fat loss.

-Keeping your sleep debt low and aligning with your circadian rhythm can stop more belly fat from forming, and help make losing existing body fat easier.
+Keeping your sleep debt low and syncing up with your circadian rhythm can stop more belly fat from forming and help you lose existing body fat.
+It can also make all your other weight loss efforts — like working out and eating healthfully — easier.

-The RISE app makes those two things much easier to do.
-The app keeps track of sleep debt as you pay it back and predicts your circadian rhythm each day so you can sync up with it.
-It also tells you the best time to do sleep hygiene habits, which will help you sleep easier and longer each night.
+RISE keeps track of sleep debt as you pay it back and predicts your circadian rhythm each day so you can sync up with it.
+It also tells you the best time to do 20+ sleep hygiene habits, which will help you sleep easier and longer each night at the right time for you.

 Summary FAQs